lionwarriorjr/conversation-cloud-tagger/README.md

 # conversation-cloud-tagger

+Team Members: Srihari Mohan, Lalit Verada, Ben Pikus, Parth Singh

-Tags the extent to which conversation dialogue is constructive vs. nonconstructive/aggressive/toxic.
+This project exists as a cloud-based ML service that tags the extent to which conversation online is constructive vs. nonconstructive/aggressive/toxic.
+We leverage Machine Learning, Kubernetes, Spark, and Kafka as an exercise in building this system out from scratch in this novel and important area.

 Checkpoint 1: